-The rate increase is estimated to increase annual premiums over \$528 million (\$368 million assignable to Castellanos) in the first year.
-The portion attributable to the cost impact of Castellanos is controversial and is expected to continue to develop in subsequent years, which would lead to
+The rate increase was estimated to increase annual premiums over \$528 million (\$368 million assignable to Castellanos) in the first year.
+The portion attributable to the cost impact of Castellanos is controversial and is expected to continue to develop in subsequent years, which would lead to additional rate increases as soon as two years later.
+The actual impact on attorney's fee related costs will not be known for some time.